 engage in professional development around advising

-Solicit constructive feedback on advising and consider how to improve advising strategies.
-Adrienne Christiansen asks her advisees these questions each semester, Advising Evaluation
+- Solicit constructive feedback on advising and consider how to improve advising strategies.
+Adrienne Christiansen asks her advisees these questions each semester, Advising Evaluation (gform)

-Curious about majors?
+- Curious about majors?
 The Advising Handbook (PDF) suggests appropriate course sequences and tips for students exploring majors, minors and concentrations.
 Academic department websites and the College Catalog are also excellent resources.
 Consider referring a student interested in several majors to faculty and upper-class students in those departments.
-The CDC also offers Major Destinations handouts featuring career paths for each major, minor and concentration.

 guide career exploration and planning by helping to establish contacts and identify opportunities

-The Career Development Center (CDC) is the central office on campus that can help students think about their interests, jobs, and how to prepare for employment after Mac.
-Consider the following ways the CDC can help: have CDC facilitate in-class activities; refer a student to a career counselor; refer an employer to recruit Mac students; consult on job search, career and employment related student issues; collaborate on class and department-specific career events
+- Career Exploration is the central office on campus that can help students think about their interests, jobs, and how to prepare for employment after Mac.
+Consider the following ways the office can help: have staff facilitate in-class activities; refer a student to a career counselor; refer an employer to recruit Mac students; consult on job search, career and employment related student issues; collaborate on class and department-specific career events.

-The Internship Program works with students to find internships and to receive academic credit for unpaid experiences.
+- The Internship Program, now housed within Career Exploration, works with students to find internships and to receive academic credit for unpaid experiences.

-The Alumni Office can help students make contact with alumni in many different fields.
+- Alumni Engagement can help students make contact with alumni in many different fields.

 mentor student projects that range from collaborative research to honors projects, performances, and Senior capstones.

-The Career Development Center also promotes many external fellowships.
-Students are encouraged to schedule a CDC appointment to confer on their fellowship application, improve materials, and conduct mock interviews.
+- The Career Exploration also promotes many external fellowships.
+Students are encouraged to schedule an appointment with its staff to confer on their fellowship application, improve materials, and conduct mock interviews.

 The following scenarios describe situations advisors encounter with their advisees and possible resolutions.
 They are intended to get you thinking about options and should not be considered the only approach that can be used.